Meroje/documentation-en/source/contribute/translate.rst

 The copy style guide is to be read by every translator.
 If it's not available in your language then it is the first document to translate.

 .. note::
     We're happy to have the style guide translated by a professionnal translator.
-This key document may indeed prove hard to localise.
-Please `contact us <http://www.novius-os.org/en/more-info/contacts.html>`__ about this translation.
+This key document may indeed prove hard to localise. `Contact us <http://www.novius-os.org/en/more-info/contacts.html>`__ about this translation.

 Translation server
 ******************

 Novius OS translation server is available at `translate.novius-os.org <http://translate.novius-os.org>`__.
 It is powered by `Pootle <http://pootle.translatehouse.org>`__.
 Here is a quick guide to Pootle.
-You may also want to have a look at `Evernote's handy tour of Pootle <http://translate.evernote.com/i/tour/>`__.
+(You may also want to have a look at `Evernote's handy tour of Pootle <http://translate.evernote.com/i/tour/>`__.)

 Available languages
 ===================